GabrielBalzer/tedsquest_documentation/srs.md

 **Design and Implementation Constraints:**
 There are some contraints regarding the design and the implementation.
-For dessign, there are issues with the vary of the displays on smartphones, tablets and computers.
+For design, there are issues with the format that the Unity Engine accepts.
+Since the game is aimed to be excecutable on a computer, not a smartphone, the control remains simple by using the keyboard.
-Even the control differs from device to device as described in the previous subchapter.
-However, the server is the centralized data storage.
-Its behaviour depends on the amount of available SQL queries.
-The provided way of communication between players over our server is depending on the user device and the server device.
-There also are constraints for the memory allocation in all these devices.
-We want to provide an application with little installation effort regarding the memory size and temporary allocation.
+Also in a first step of implementation, it is not required to use an active internet connection.
+All game actions will be local on the computer.
+The game is aimed to be installed with a small effort as possible and little disk space requirements.

 **User Charactistics:**
 Based on the use case diagrams (UCD) the user can check the application's settings like managing the account he logged in, change the sound or the appearence or start the game itself.
+By starting the second semester, we will shorten or enlarge the scope.

 **Use Cases:**</br>
 <ul>